My name is Sarah Kay Hoffman, and this is my story.

 - went to a GI specialist who ordered an endoscopy and colonoscopy

-- through the colonoscopy it was determined that I have Proctitis, which is a form of Colitis that affects the lowest part of the colon -> the rectum
+- through the colonoscopy, it was determined that I have Proctitis, which is a form of Colitis that affects the lowest part of the colon -> the rectum

 - took the GI’s advice that “food didn’t matter,” but suppositories and medication would help

 In 2009, I found a nutritionist and I worked with her for several months.
-She gave me a lot of great tips, thoughts and ideas, but my stomach was still a mess.
+She gave me a lot of great tips, thoughts, and ideas, but my stomach was still a mess.
 After a few months of working with her, I stumbled upon the GAPS Diet.
 I brought it to her attention.
 She said it made sense, so we completely changed our direction.

 My world got turned upside down at that point.
 I became obsessed with healing myself via food and lifestyle vs. drugs and medication.

 I had another endoscopy in late spring of 2010.
-I was not really consuming gluten at the time and even still, the endoscopy showed that I still had severe inflammation in my upper digestive system.
+I was not really consuming gluten at the time and even still, the endoscopy showed that I still had inflammation in my upper digestive system.
 This told me that it wasn’t just the Colitis and lowest part affected, but everything.
 It scared me, so I got even more serious.

-On June 20, 2010 I gave up gluten for good.
+On June 20, 2010, I gave up gluten for good.

-In 2011 I began studying at The Institute for Integrative Nutrition.
+In 2011, I began studying at The Institute for Integrative Nutrition.
 I already knew so much about the digestive system, but I didn’t know enough about how the “lifestyle” component could help (or hurt) me.
 I was confident that a holistic school would show me the path.

 And it did.

-I am now a Holistic Health Coach (and a damn good one at that -> I know what I’m talking about and I am the face of everyone I work with, not just another nutritionist, doctor or blogger spewing information they once heard).
+I graduated from the school in 2012 and began a Health Coaching business (and a damn good one at that -> I know what I’m talking about and I am the face of everyone I work with, not just another nutritionist, doctor or blogger spewing information they once heard).

-I will be gutsy forever.
+I am going to be brave forever.